4 Reasons for Using Programmatic Advertising

 The main wastage issue then will be ad fraud, where your ads are seen by ‘bots’ as opposed to humans.
 Businesses lost $81 billion to ad fraud in 2022.
 But companies like Google are combating this all the time.

 This is potentially the most advanced aspect of programmatic, and when used in the right way, can produce fantastic results.
 Basically, with contextual campaigns, marketers can control which consumers see which ads, and when.
 The ultimate goal is to show the exact right ads at the perfect time to the ideal consumer, who will then click through and engage with the brand, or buy the product.

-It narrows the potential audience down to people who you, as the marketer, are fairly certain will be interested in your campaign.
+Programmatic contextual advertising narrows the potential audience down to people who you, as the marketer, are fairly certain will be interested in your campaign.
 Although in theory this is relatively straightforward, the technology behind this is spectacular, allowing different ads to be shown to different people based on their interests and browsing history, all in a matter of milliseconds.
-That’s the real power in programmatic.
+That’s the real power of programmatic.

 There are no real reasons not to be looking into programmatic buying.
-The benefits are proven, and still only in its infancy.
+Although it’s still only in its infancy, the benefits are proven.
 Utilising it in the right way has delivered huge results for some of the biggest corporations in the world, and the best thing is that it’s fully scalable, so anyone can benefit from it.
 Of course, to reap the rewards, you need to lay the foundations by knowing your audience, but as a wise, knowledgeable marketer, you know them already.
 Now it’s time to start putting that data to good use.